African Renaissance: Origins

 As a student in Paris between 1946 and 1960, Senegalese historian Cheikh Anta Diop wrote a series of essays charting the development of Africa.
 Diop's work was later seen as a blueprint for former President of South Africa Thabo Mbeki.
 When giving his famous "I Am an African" speech at Cape Town, celebrating the adoption of a new Constitution of South Africa, Mbeki said:

 I am born of a people who are heroes and heroines [...]
 Patient because history is on their side, these masses do not despair because today the weather is bad.
 Nor do they turn triumphalist when, tomorrow, the sun shines. [...]
 Whatever the circumstances they have lived through and because of that experience, they are determined to define for themselves who they are and who they should be.

 In April 1997, Mbeki articulated the elements that comprise the African Renaissance: social cohesion, democracy, economic rebuilding and growth, and the establishment of Africa as a significant player in geopolitical affairs.
 Two months later, Vusi Maviembela, an advisor to Mbeki, wrote that the African Renaissance was the "third moment" in post-colonial Africa, following decolonization and the spread of democracy across the continent in the early 1990s.
 Deputy President Mbeki codified his beliefs, and the reforms that would comprise them, in the "African Renaissance Statement" given August 13, 1998.

+In March 1998, United States President Bill Clinton visited Botswana, Ghana, Rwanda, Senegal, South Africa, and Uganda in a 12-day tour, which he proclaimed as the "beginning of a new African renaissance" following apartheid, colonialism, and the Cold War.
+While Clinton praised the continent's increase in democratically elected governments, news outlets countered that many African leaders operated in one-party states.
+The outbreak of the Eritrean–Ethiopian War in May 1998 and Second Congo War in August 1998 led to further doubts of a peaceful future.
+By August 2000, the United States' National Intelligence Estimate argued that the movement had failed due to democratic backsliding, corruption, and disease outbreaks.

 The weekend of September 28, 1998, some 470 participants attended the African Renaissance Conference in Johannesburg.
 The next year, a book titled African Renaissance was released, with thirty essays arranged under topics corresponding to the conference's breakout sessions: "culture and education, economic transformation, science and technology, transport and energy, moral renewal and African values, and media and telecommunications."
 Mbeki, the keynote speaker at the opening plenary session of the conference, wrote the book's prologue.

 Other figures associated with the African Renaissance and the new generation of African leaders are President Yoweri Museveni of Uganda and President Paul Kagame of Rwanda.